loganmarchione/loganmarchione.com/content/posts/2020/04/linting-ansible-playbooks-using-drone/index.md

 ## Drone

 Everything in Drone is Docker-first.
-As such, Drone is designed to be installed in a Docker container.
+Therefore, Drone is designed to be installed in a Docker container.
 Below is a sanitized version of my _docker-compose.yml_ file to run Drone and the Docker runner (the runner is the application that actually executes the CI/CD pipeline steps).
 By Default, Drone uses a SQLite database, but also [supports](https://docs.drone.io/server/storage/database/) PostgreSQL and MySQL as well.
 I didn't post my PostgreSQL configuration here to keep things simple.

 ```
 version: '3'